gabriel-hahn/react-micro-example/README.md

-# React Micro Frontends examples
+# React Micro Frontends example

 Example of micro frontends infrastructure for React applications.

 Currently, several companies around the world are using micro frontends as an alternative to scale the front-end part of the project and facilitate the division between teams, maintain or avoid problems that a monolith may have when it gets bigger.
-Micro frontends is a broad concept, but it basically divides the front-end project into several parts and we have a few concepts to do that:
+Micro frontends is a broad concept, but it basically divides the front-end project into several parts and run all together, commoly split in routes.

-### NPM based:

-The structure was splitted between [NPM](https://www.npmjs.com) packages.
-With this approach, we can split the project on main modules and wrapping everything that is important for it, looking for a better way of handle packages versioning and reusing code.

-### Monorepo based project.

-As monorepo, we can use different projects on the same repository.
-This approach is a good way of deploy different versions of the application at the same time, manage dependencies and a better way of have different projects running together and easier to debug, but in the end we are running a project in the same repository which also have downsides.

-### Micro frontends based on routes (several repositories).
+## The concept of this repository

 Completly different repositories, running together based on routes.
-This is a good approach to have different teams working on several parts of the project and separeted deploys (more scalable), but not so good if you need to run all together to debug :)
+This is a good approach to have different teams working on several parts of the project and separeted deploys (more scalable).
+The problem is debugging this kind of application :sweat_smile:

 ## Contributing